Concord, MA: History, Museums, Places to Stay

 Emerson lived nearby, in a large, square white house where the Cambridge Turnpike branches off from Lexington Road.
 Once, when his house caught fire, the Alcott girls helped to rescue his manuscripts and books, and all of the neighbors pitched in to restore the Emerson House.
 Although the contents of Emerson's study have been moved intact across the road to the Concord Museum (built on the site of one of Emerson's orchards), many other Emerson family furnishings fill the comfortable home where he wrote his greatest books, poems, and essays, and where he died in 1882.

-Having visited The Wayside, Orchard House, Emerson House, and the Concord Museum, we walked another five minutes into town and enjoyed a well-deserved late lunch at Helen's Cafe on Main Street.
+Having visited The Wayside, Orchard House, Emerson House, and the Concord Museum, we walked another five minutes into town and enjoyed a well-deserved late lunch at Helen's Restaurant on Main Street.
 Tender grilled chicken in a spinach wrap with Thai sauce and peppery coleslaw made for an eclectic and satisfying meal.
 We spent the remainder of the afternoon strolling through the shops in the village, where we found everything from local antiques and fancy umbrellas to chichi clothing and (our downfall) shoes.
 Too small for chain stores and grand coffee places, Concord has unique stores staffed by friendly shopkeepers.

-A brisk walk of about a mile took us past the green and the Colonial Inn and out Monument Street, first to The Old Manse (where Emerson lived as a boy and which Nathaniel Hawthorne and his bride, Sophia Peabody, later rented for three blissful years), and then to the famous North Bridge, "where once the embattled farmers stood, and fired the shot heard 'round the world."
+The next morning a brisk walk of about a mile took us past the green and the Colonial Inn and out Monument Street, first to The Old Manse (where Emerson lived as a boy and which Nathaniel Hawthorne and his bride, Sophia Peabody, later rented for three blissful years), and then to the famous North Bridge, "where once the embattled farmers stood, and fired the shot heard 'round the world."
 A National Park Service ranger gave a dramatic and detailed account of the battle, and we walked across the famous bridge, past Daniel Chester French's iconic Minuteman statue, and up toward the Barrett Farm (where a significant stash of arms and provisions had indeed been hidden in 1775).
 For those who can never learn enough about history, the North Bridge Visitor Center offers the last word on every detail of the fight.

 On our walk back to the inn to gather our belongings, it took us a while to reenter the 21st century, and we were glad to be on foot.
 In Concord, it's easy to lose yourself in the past.